 FINDING THE FARMERS

 This started the quest for the perfect peach.
 Halverson partnered up with one of Metropolitan Market’s food consultants Jon Rowley, and the two of them set out to find the fruit.
 Season after season, orchard after orchard, the pair tasted hundreds of peaches across different states.
-Over time, two clear partners emerged: Pence Orchards in Yakima, Washington and Frog Hollow Farms in Brentwood, California, and the collaboration began.
+Over time, two clear partners emerged: Pence Orchards in Yakima, Washington (now Lateral Roots Farm) and Frog Hollow Farms in Brentwood, California, and the collaboration began.
 But we can never say no to a good peach, which is why in 2020, we added one more farm to our Peach-O-Rama family: Douglas Fruit in Pasco, Washington.